 1 Materials provide teacher guidance on anticipating student responses and the use of questioning to deepen student thinking.
-PM 1 questioning to deepen student thinking.
-2 Materials include teacher guidance on how to scaffold and support students' development PM and use of scientific vocabulary in context.
-2 Materials provide teacher guidance on preparing for student discourse and supporting students in using evidence to construct written and verbal claims.
-PM 3 students in using evidence to construct written and verbal claims.
-4 Materials support and guide teachers in facilitating the sharing of students' thinking and PM 4 finding solutions.
+PM 2 Materials include teacher guidance on how to scaffold and support students' development and use of scientific vocabulary in context.
+PM 3 Materials provide teacher guidance on preparing for student discourse and supporting students in using evidence to construct written and verbal claims.
+PM 4 Materials support and guide teachers in facilitating the sharing of students' thinking and finding solutions.
+PM